adobe/helix-logging/README.md

 [![GitHub issues](https://img.shields.io/github/issues/adobe/helix-logging.svg)](https://github.com/adobe/helix-logging/issues)
 [![Greenkeeper badge](https://badges.greenkeeper.io/adobe/helix-logging.svg)](https://greenkeeper.io/)

 > This is a simple microservice (to be used in conjunction with [Project Helix](https://www.project-helix.io/)) that sets up correct logging for a Project Helix-managed Fastly service config.
-It makes sure logs will be sent to Google Bigquery.
+It makes sure logs will be sent to Google BigQuery.

 ## Usage